Last Updated: July 24, 2021

 You can set this password generator to use uppercase or lowercase letters, numbers, or symbols only, or any combination of the above while excluding similar characters.

 RoboForm is compatible with all major desktops, mobile devices, and web browsers.
-The software has dedicated versions for Windows and macOS and comes in an extension form for Chrome, Firefox, Safari, and Internet Explorer.
-Likewise, there’s RoboForm for Android and iOS.
+The software has dedicated versions for Windows and macOS and also comes in an extension form for Chrome, Firefox, Safari, and Internet Explorer.
+Likewise, there’s RoboForm for Android and iOS, too.

 To use this encrypted password storage solution on Opera, use the RoboForm Chromium extension.
-If you’re a Linux user, download RoboForm for Firefox or Chrome.
+But if you’re a Linux user, you can download RoboForm for Firefox or Chrome.